aphexlog/gsd/README.md

 # GSD CLI

 **GSD CLI** (Get Shit Done) is a user-friendly command-line tool designed to simplify authentication and credential management for AWS services.
-It provides an intuitive interface for managing AWS profiles, authenticating via SSO, and opening the AWS Console or SSO login page, so you can focus on getting things done.
+It provides an intuitive interface for managing AWS profiles, authenticating via SSO, and accessing AWS services, so you can focus on getting things done.

 ---